PlayStation Portable (PSP) - SONY’s handheld game console

-Jeanne d'Arc for PSP is old and in too time very nice game, a genre of this game tactical RPG.
+Jeanne d'Arc for PSP is an old and at the same time very nice game, the genre of this game is tactical RPG.

-In Juiced: Eliminator before you will op.
+In Juiced: Eliminator you will see 2 ne.

 The Universe is infinite, which means that Evil is infinite.

 PlayStation Portable, PSP, also known as PSP FAT; PSP Slim and Lite; PSP Bright; PSP Street is a handheld video game console manufactured by Sony Computer Entertainment.
 The PlayStation Portable is Sony's third product in the PlayStation line.
 The PSP was announced at E3 2003, and the first console was shown to the public on May 11, 2004 at a press conference held by Sony during E3 2004.
 The console first went on sale in Japan on December 12, 2004, in North America on March 24, 2005 and in PAL regions September 1, 2005

 The PlayStation Portable was the first handheld game console to use the Universal Media Disc (UMD) optical drive as its primary storage medium.

 On January 27, 2011, Sony announced the next handheld console, the PlayStation Vita, formerly known as the Next Generation Portable (NGP).

 Sony's ideas for creating a portable console appeared back in 1997, when the PocketStation portable console entered the Japanese market.
 But sales did not work out, and already in 1998 the company curtailed the production of this portable game console.